 Since then, Obsidian has only grown.
-It now boasts over 143 members, with 21 Black committee members.
+It now boasts over 143 members.

 Still, even with the growth, Obsidian has stayed true to its mission to effect change at all levels.
 Whether they are partnering with the Dolby Executive Leadership Team, assisting with recruiting efforts, or driving business initiatives across the company, the group is continually thinking of new ways to impact the Dolby community.